Best Practices for Effective Software Architecture Documentation

 - Store ADRs in version control (e.g., Git) to track changes over time.

-- Update and Maintenance of ADRs: ADR is a Live document, don't forget to update ADRs when architecture changes.
+- Update and Maintenance of ADRs: Since the ADR is a Live document, remember to update it when the architecture was changed.

 ADR Templates: